syncfusion-content/wpf-docs/wpf/DockingManager/MDI-TDI functionalities.md

 ### Setting MDI Window state

-The differenet state for the MDI Window can be set using the **SetMDIWindowState()** method of DocumentContainer
+The differenet state for the MDI Window can be set using the **SetMDIWindowState()** method of DocumentContainer.

 * Setting MDIWindowstate as Minimized